oemof/tespy/doc/getting_started/tutorial_heat_pump.rst

 Parametrization
 +++++++++++++++

 For the condenser we set pressure ratios on hot and cold side and additionally we set a value for the upper terminal temperature difference.
 The consumer will have a pressure ratio, too.
 Further we set the isentropic efficiency for the pump and as the pump is in automatic mode, the offdesign efficiency is calculated with a characteristic function.
 In offdesign calculation the consumer's pressure ratio will be a function of the mass flow, thus as offdesign parameter we select zeta.
-The most important parameter is the consumers heat flux.
+The most important parameter is the consumers heat demand.
 We marked this setting as key parameter.

 .. code-block:: python